Ravnur-Inc/ams-api-replacement-demo-app/docs/streaming-domains.md

 The Front Door Endpoint domain name looks like this: `fd-{unique string}.{AFD DNS subdomain}.azurefd.net`.
 It is the default hostname of the Streaming Endpoint in the RMS Console.
 However, if you have already changed it, you can find it in your RMS resource group.
 Its name is `fd-{unique string}`, and it is the only front door in your resource group.
 ![RMS Console endpoints](img/portal-RMS-front-door-endpoint.jpg)

+> **Note:**
+> It is not recommended to map your custom CDN/Azure Front Door to the RMS Front Door Endpoint.
+It is bad practice according to Microsoft [official documentation](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-faq#can-i-deploy-another-cdn-from-an-external-vendor-behind-or-in-front-of-front-door)

 ## Questions and Answers